Field Notes / AdTech

 Agentic AI in Advertising.

-Long Read3,825 words17 minSupply SideMay 21, 2026Gad Benram
+Long Read1,914 words9 minSupply SideMay 21, 2026Gad Benram

 The hype is loud.
-At CES 2026, agentic AI was the dominant theme across panels and product launches, with platforms pitching autonomous media buying from the main stage.
-Yet the buy side has been notably cooler than the marketing.
+At CES 2026, agentic AI was the dominant theme across all panels and product launches, with platforms pitching autonomous media buying from the main stage.
+Yet the buy side was notably cooler than the marketing.
 As one observer put it after walking the floor, buyers find agentic AI more interesting than urgent.
 This guide tries to hold both truths at once: the infrastructure shift is real and accelerating, and most of it is still early, uneven, and human-supervised.

 What is agentic AI in advertising, and how is it different from automation?